barkadosh1/IDD-Fa19-Lab3/README.md

 Was able to get it as high as 1010 and as low as 30 -- prob goes until 1023

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**
-Look up -- seems linear but hard to tell
+Look up -- seems linear but hard to tell ---nvm, seems harder to raise as get higher

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**
+LEDbrightness = map(fsrReading, 0, 1023, 2, 255);

 **d.
-What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**
+What resistance do you need to have in series to get a reasonable range of voltages from each sensor?** photo -- 22k: low ad 10, high as 1014

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**